tracystacktrace/StackEm/docs/Custom ItemStack Textures/README.md

 Now let's move to the part, where we create a pattern for a **single** item!

-### I. Providing `"item"`/`"id"`
+### I. Providing `"item"`

-Let's say, we need to change the texture of an `iron sword`.
+Let's say, we need to change the texture of `Iron Sword`.
 For this, we need to know either the internal name or its id.
 You can open ReIndev, hover at the iron sword and hold `LEFT CTRL` to unveal some more data.

 The tooltip shows us:
 ```